hbctraining/Intro-to-ChIPseq/lessons/05_peak_calling_macs.md

 ### Peak detection

-For ChIP-seq experiments, tag distribution along the genome can be modeled by a Poisson distribution.
-After MACS shifts every tag, it then slides 2d windows across the genome to find candidate peaks with a significant tag enrichment (default is p < 10e-5).
-This is a Poisson distribution p-value based on λ.
+After MACS shifts every tag by *d/2*, it then slides across the genome using a window size of *2d* to find candidate peaks.
+The tag distribution along the genome can be modeled by a Poisson distribution.
 The Poisson is a one parameter model, where the parameter **λ is the expected number of reads in that window**.

 <img src="../img/peak_detection.png" width="300">